Optimizing Pursuant Health Kiosk

 7 key sources

-Conducted analysis of existing health technology and health kiosk research to understand the market and user base.
+Conducted analysis of existing health technology and health kiosk research to understand the current/historical market and user base.

 Qualtrics Survey